 Insurance policies may also require the policyholder to take steps to mitigate damages and notify the insurance company of the accident or injury within a certain period of time.13

-In order to prove a public entity in California was liable for a dangerous condition on their property, we have to show:
+To prove a public entity in California was liable for a dangerous property condition, we have to show it created a reasonably foreseeable risk of your kind of injury and either:

-- A negligent or wrongful act or omission of an employee of the public entity within the scope of their employment created the dangerous condition;14 or
+- An employee of the public entity within the scope of their employment created the dangerous condition;14 or

 - The public entity had actual or constructive notice of the dangerous condition and sufficient time to have taken measures to protect against the dangerous condition.15